hmslima/sambahsacompletegrammar/sambahsa.md

 HOW TO SAY THE CONJUNCTIONS “AND” AND “OR”
 ========================================

-It's good to teach you right now this two very basic conjuctions, because until we reach the chapter about conjuctions, maybe we will have seen some examples with them.
+It's good to teach you right now this two very basic conjunctions, because until we reach the chapter about conjuctions, maybe we will have seen some examples with them.